zcash/zips/zips/draft-nuttycom-funding-allocation.rst

 Abstract
 ========

-This ZIP proposes several options for the allocation of a percentage of the Zcash block subsidy, post-November 2024 halving, to an in-protocol "lockbox."
+This ZIP proposes the allocation of a percentage of the Zcash block subsidy, post-November 2024 halving, split between Zcash Community Grants (ZCG) an in-protocol "lockbox."
 The "lockbox" will be a separate pool of issued funds tracked by the protocol, as described in ZIP 2001: Lockbox Funding Streams [#zip-2001]_.
-No disbursement mechanism is currently defined for this "lockbox"; the Zcash community will need to decide upon and specify a suitable decentralized mechanism for permitting withdrawals from this lockbox in a future ZIP in order to make these funds available for funding grants to ecosystem participants.
+No disbursement mechanism is currently defined for this "lockbox";
+the Zcash community will need to decide upon and specify a suitable decentralized mechanism for permitting withdrawals from this lockbox in a future ZIP in order to make these funds available for funding grants to ecosystem participants.

 The proposed lockbox addresses significant issues observed with ZIP 1014 [#zip-1014]_, such as regulatory risks, inefficiencies due to funding of organizations